khiner/MeshEditor/README.md

 * Flat/smooth/wireframe mesh rendering
 * Bounding Volume Hierarchy (BVH) ray intersection acceleration structure
   - Used for mouse interactions - this is not a ray tracing renderer :)
-* Translate / rotate / (nonuniformly) scale meshes and instances with model gizmo (adapted from [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo)) and numeric inputs
+* Translate / rotate / (nonuniformly) scale meshes and instances with numeric inputs or a custom transform gizmo designed to look and behave just like Blender's
 * Simple camera + scene lighting model, roughly matching Blender visually
 * Edit camera with mouse wheel, numeric inputs, or with a custom orientation gizmo designed to look and behave just like Blender's
 * Edit lighting parameters